yue-zhongqi/ifsl/readme.md

 Apologize in advance for dirty code, which I will clean up gradually.

-Before the release of other methods, you can refer to SIB for IFSL implementation (which is really the same across all methods).

-- ~~Code release for SIB~~
-- ~~Code release for LEO~~
-- ~~Code release for MTL~~
-- Code release for fine-tuning, MN and MAML (Planned by 25/10/2020)
 - Code refactoring
 - Improve documentation and optimize project setup procedures